probins/map-make/usage.md

 - click on `Create MapDef`, and you will see the JSON map definition in the text box below.
 Save this to a publicly accessible file, for example, called `mymapdef.json`.
 [Technical note: these files must be on a server which is CORS-enabled.]
 - to use the stored mapDef, enter the URL in the `Map definition` section of the slideout menu and press Enter.
 Note that this will replace whatever map is currently displayed, so, if you want to keep this, make sure you save a mapDef for it before loading the new one.

 As stated in the Readme, there are some sample mapDefs in [`map-make-samples`](https://github.com/probins/map-make-samples).
 For example, entering `https://github.jspm.io/probins/map-make-samples/mapDefs/cataloniaVectors.json` will load a map with 3 raster layers (Catalonia, Spain and OSM) and 2 vector files.
+Again, external servers must be authorised for cross-domain use (CORS).

 #### Defining the map in the querystring
 Most of the map definition stored in a mapDef can also be defined using the querystring.
 For example, instead of entering a mapDef URL in the `Map definition` section of the menu, you can load the HTML file with a `mapDef` parameter.
 For example, `map-make.html?mapDef=https://github.jspm.io/probins/map-make-samples/mapDefs/cataloniaVectors.json` will load the same mapDef used above.
 Entering `map-make.html?rasters=osm/osm,osm/opentopo&components=cursorposition,center` will load the OSM and OpenTopo maps with the cursorposition and center (Go to) components.
 The keys can be abbreviated: `rasters` -> `r`, `vectors` -> `v`, `components` -> `c`, `zoom` -> `z`.